Alexander Burton Hagner: Career

 He was in private practice in Annapolis with his uncle Alexander Randall from 1848 to 1879.
 He was a member of the Maryland House of Delegates from 1854 to 1855, also serving as a Special Judge of the Circuit Court for Prince George's County, Maryland.
-In 1879, he left Annapolis to return to his birthplace, Washington DC, where he was an Associate Justice of the District of Columbia Supreme Court until his retirement in 1903.
+In 1879, he left Annapolis to return to his birthplace, Washington, D.C., where he was an Associate Justice of the District of Columbia Supreme Court until his retirement in 1903.

 Legal Career in Annapolis (1845-1879)

 Immediately after graduating from Princeton, Hagner moved to Annapolis to clerk for his uncle, Alexander Randall.
 He was admitted to the Maryland bar in March 1848 and he remained as a partner with Randall for the next 35 years at their law firm Randall & Hagner, his office on West Street near the courthouse and Farmers Bank.

 Two years later, he acted as Judge Advocate of a Naval Court of Inquiry in the matter of Commander Hunter (who stood accused of exceeding his authority when he accepted the surrender of Alvarado).